 Fresh sashimi, sushi, tempura, and other Japanese favourites are all a-go at Izakaya-style restaurant, Sake Bar Nippon.
 If you fancy learning a thing or two about Japanese cooking, grab a seat where you can, and watch the chefs talented chefs, chop, fry, stir and perfectly plate your dishes before savouring the fresh flavours.
 Or if you prefer the food to come directly to you, wait by the Sushi train at their Epsom joint and pick and choose your favourite sushi and sashimi creations.
 Alongside the fare, theres’ a tantalising menu of the best Japanese brews in Auckland, featuring hot and cold sakes, wines and spirits.

-With not one but two noodle houses across the city, Ramen Takara is our go to for the best bowls of ramen in Auckland.
+Ramen Takara is our go to for the best bowls of ramen in Auckland.
 Doughy, hand-pulled noodles and three-hour-stewed savoury broths are made daily by the talented team.
 Topped off with fresh local ingredients, you can be sure that each and every sip and slurp of your ramen bowl will be bursting with quality, flavour and freshness.
 Alongside the wide selection of ramen, you’ll find your favourite Japanese go-to dishes such as gyoza, karaage chicken and tempura veggies.

 Moto Sushi Bar